-SELECTED PLAN FEATURES

-AND COVERED SERVICES PLAN PROVISIONS AND BENEFITS PLAN PROVISIONS AND BENEFITS
+SELECTED PLAN FEATURES AND COVERED SERVICES PLAN PROVISIONS AND BENEFITS PLAN PROVISIONS AND BENEFITS

 In-Network Out-of-Network

 Care in a Hospital Emergency Room (ER) 80% 80%

 For treatment of an emergency medical condition or injury

 Urgent Care Services 80% 60%

 Home Health Care Services 80% 60%

 Pre-certification may be required.

-Home Health Care services are limited to 120 visits per calendar year (combined innetwork and out-of-network)
+Home Health Care services are limited to 120 visits per calendar year (combined in- network and out-of-network)

 Skilled Nursing Facility 80% 60%

 Pre-certification is required.

-Limited to 30 days per member per plan year (combined In-Network and Out-of-Network)
+Limited to 30 days per

+member per plan year (combined In-Network and Out-of-Network)

 Cochlear Implants 80% 60%

 Pre-certification may be required.

 Hearing aids for covered 90% of network rate 60% of eligible charges

-dependent children 18 years Initial: 1 hearing aid per ear with a
+dependent children 18 years old and under Initial: 1 hearing aid per ear with a limit of \$3000 per ear Initial: 1 hearing aid per ear with a limit of \$3000 per ear

-old and under limit of \$3000 per ear Replacement: 1 hearing aid limit of \$3000 per ear Replacement: 1 hearing aid per
+Replacement: 1 hearing aid Replacement: 1 hearing aid per

 per ear every 48 months ear every 48 months

 Wigs (when medically necessary) 80% 60%

-SELECTED PLAN FEATURES AND COVERED SERVICES PLAN PROVISIONS AND BENEFITS PLAN PROVISIONS AND BENEFITS In-Network Out-of-Network Ambulance Services (Air) 80% 60% Ambulance for Medically Necessary emergency transportation only.
-Except as set forth in the Surprise Billing Legislation Notice, or as otherwise specified in this Booklet, Out-of-Network Providers may also bill you for any charges that exceed the Plan's Maximum Allowed Amount.
-Ambulance Services (Ground and Water) 80% 60%; subject to balance billing Ambulance for Medically Necessary emergency transportation only.
-Durable Medical Equipment (DME) 80% 60% Rental or Purchase Plan may require approved Letter of Medical Necessity and Pre-certification may be required.
-Outpatient Short Term Rehabilitation Services 80% 60% Physical Therapy, Occupational Therapy, Chiropractic Care and Services of Athletic Trainers - 20 visits per calendar year combined specialties for In- and Out-of-Network combined Speech Therapy - 20 visits per calendar year for In- and Out-of-Network combined Cardiac Therapy - no visit limit Respiratory Therapy - 30 visits per calendar year for In- and Out-of-Network combined
+SELECTED PLAN FEATURES AND COVERED SERVICES PLAN PROVISIONS AND BENEFITS In-Network PLAN PROVISIONS AND BENEFITS Out-of-Network Ambulance Services (Air) Ambulance for Medically Necessary emergency transportation only.
+Important Note: All scheduled ambulance services for non- Emergency transfers, except transfers from one acute Facility to another, must be approved through precertification.
+Please see "Getting Approval for Benefits" for details.
+80% 60% Except as set forth in the Surprise Billing Legislation Notice, or as otherwise specified in this Booklet, Out-of-Network Providers may also bill you for any charges that exceed the Plan's Maximum Allowed Amount.
+Ambulance Services (Ground and Water) Ambulance for Medically Necessary emergency transportation only.
+Important Note: All scheduled ambulance services for non- Emergency transfers, except transfers from one acute Facility to another, must be approved through precertification.
+Please see "Getting Approval for Benefits" for details.
+80% 80% of eligible charges; subject to the In-Network Deductible and Balance Billing.
+Durable Medical Equipment (DME) Rental or Purchase Plan may require approved Letter of Medical Necessity and Pre-certification may be required.
+80% 60%

+SELECTED PLAN FEATURES AND COVERED SERVICES PLAN PROVISIONS AND BENEFITS In-Network PLAN PROVISIONS AND BENEFITS Out-of-Network Outpatient Short Term Rehabilitation Services 80% 60% Physical Therapy, Occupational Therapy, and Services of Athletic Trainers - 40 visits per calendar year combined specialties for In- and Out-of- Network combined Speech Therapy - 20 visits per calendar year for In- and Out-of-Network combined Chiropractic Care - 20 visits per calendar year for In- and Out-of-Network combined Cardiac Therapy - no visit limit Respiratory Therapy - 30 visits per calendar year for In- and Out-of-Network combined

-SELECTED PLAN FEATURES AND COVERED SERVICES PLAN PROVISIONS AND BENEFITS In-Network PLAN PROVISIONS AND BENEFITS Out-of-Network Limited Medical Coverage for Dental/Oral Care Surgical Extraction of Impacted Teeth Medical benefits are not available for partially erupted teeth.
-80% 60% Dental/Oral Care Not covered; other than accidental injury to natural teeth.
+SELECTED PLAN FEATURES AND COVERED SERVICES PLAN PROVISIONS AND BENEFITS In-Network PLAN PROVISIONS AND BENEFITS Out-of-Network Dental/Oral Care Not covered; other than accidental injury to natural teeth.
 (Initial services, supplies or appliances for dental care or treatment required as a result of, and directly related to, accidental bodily injury to sound natural teeth or structure occurring while a member is covered by this contract and performed within 180 days after the accident.)
-Please Note: Outpatient charges and anesthesia for dental services for children may be covered but will require prior approval.
-80% 60%
+80% 60% Please Note: Outpatient charges and anesthesia for dental services for children may be covered but will require prior approval.
+Does not include services for the removal of impacted wisdom teeth.